 "... a global alliance of conservation organizations working together for the world's birds and people" (source: homepage).
 Offers news about all things pertaining to birds, and a searchable database of basic information.
 Under the link, Data Zone, bird species can be searched for by family, genus, species, common name, IUCN Red List category, among other features.

-Ornithological Information Source
+BirdNet, the Ornithological Information Source

 A service of the Ornithological Council, a public information organization involving 10 North American professional ornithological societies.
 This is a webpage of links to bird webpages, societies, organizations, special interest groups.
 Though portions of the webpage have been updated as recently as June 2003, there are several dead links still listed.